Anut-py/h-raylib/README.md

 # h-raylib: Haskell bindings for Raylib

-This library includes low-level bindings to the [Raylib](https://www.raylib.com/) library from Haskell.
+This library includes Haskell bindings to the [Raylib](https://www.raylib.com/) library.

 ## Usage